dahoum/Nursery/Security/README.md

 ## Personal

+### Bravity

+Failire of IT is not always technology failure of IT—it is sometimes budget failure of the CEO/CFO.
+In these cases the failure of IT (CTO) is a failure of bravity—that they have not fought or resigned.

+_h/t Roy Long_

 ### Minimalist

 The less software you have on your computer, the less bad things can happen to you.